So you’re thinking about starting a blog and you want to know how to make money blogging for beginners.

 I still think advertising isn’t the best way to make money blogging if you’re in a hurry but it’s an easy way to make money for beginner bloggers.
 You concentrate on writing posts and your income is completely passive from a good ad network.

 I use Mediavine.
 They are fantastic with excellent support.
-Mediavine really want to help you make money but you do need a lot of traffic to apply.
+Mediavine really wants to help you make money but you do need a lot of traffic to apply.

-Mediavine recently upped their entry requirements to 50,000 sessions/month (about 60,000 pageviews/month).
-Plus a big chunk of your traffic must be from Google (mine was about 50% when I applied) and you need high quality, unique content.
+Mediavine recently upped its entry requirements to 50,000 sessions/month (about 60,000 pageviews/month).
+Plus a big chunk of your traffic must be from Google (mine was about 50% when I applied) and you need high-quality, unique content.

 For my lifestyle blog, it took 12 months to be accepted.
 I’ve seen committed bloggers with popular topics qualify for Mediavine in 3 months but that was with a 25,000 session entry requirement.
 With the new requirements, one to two years seems more realistic.

-Mediavine do have plans for a new scaleable service for smaller blogs.
+Mediavine does have plans for a new scaleable service for smaller blogs.
 Just watch this space.
 Hopefully, the new service will launch later this year.

 This is my favorite way of making money blogging for beginners with a brand new blog.
 When you’re looking to make your first $100 from blogging it’s your fastest option.

-I remember getting so excited when I first realised how affiliate marketing works.
+I remember getting so excited when I first realized how affiliate marketing works.

 You mean I can just earn commission selling products on my website?
 I don’t have to store them in a warehouse, pick and pack them or deal with customers.

 I spent years physically selling products through my eCommerce outdoor clothing store.
 We had some good times but picking and packing goods in the lead-up to Christmas was hard work.
 Plus we had the risk every year that if the goods didn’t sell January was going to be bleak.

 Imagine if all those goods had been sold on a commission basis and we never even set eyes on the stock.